Diarrhoea, constipation, indigestion and heartburn can all be side effects of taking cancer drugs. But there are things you can do to help you cope.

 Coping with constipation

-Take mild laxatives from the start if you are taking any drugs that are known to cause constipation.
-You must tell you doctor or nurse if you are constipated for more than 3 days.
-Constipation is easier to sort out if it is treated early.
+Ask your doctor or specialist nurse about taking a mild laxative if your drugs are likely to cause constipation.
+Also, tell them if you have constipation for more than 3 days.
+Constipation is easier to sort out if your doctor treats it early.

-It can also help to drink plenty of fluids and eat as much fresh fruit and vegetables as you can.
+It can also help to drink plenty of fluids, but not large amounts of alcohol or drinks that contain caffeine.
+Caffeine in coffee, tea and cola can cause dehydration.
+Eat as much fresh fruit and vegetables as you can.
 If you can't manage the food, don't worry too much, but make sure that you drink plenty of fluids.

 - Eat more fibre, raw fruits, cereals, fluids and vegetables.